Addiction

 Ronald Dworkin, The New Prohibition

-Addiction is defined as using a substance or engaging in behaviors in a compulsive manner despite harmful consequences.
+Addiction is defined as using a substance or engaging in behaviours in a compulsive manner despite harmful consequences.
 Opioid and alcohol addiction are classic examples.
 Over the years, the definition of addiction has expanded to include activities such as shopping and golf.
-But when one thinks about it, we all have compulsive behaviors that border on the harmful.
-Such behaviors are even central to our identities.
+But when one thinks about it, we all have compulsive behaviours that border on the harmful.
+Such behaviours are even central to our identities.
 We know people by what they love and what they hate, typically expressed in a sentence that begins with the word “I,” as in “I love this and I don’t love that.”
 This “I” of ours—including its peculiar property of loving one thing and not another with varying degrees of intensity, be it ice cream, work, or sexual partners—is how we distinguish one person from another in our minds.

-3 Incoming
+4 Incoming

-4 References
+5 References

 Aboujaoude, and Salame.
 2016.
 Naltrexone: A Pan-Addiction Treatment?
 CNS drugs.